sportsdunia logo

 Rob Edwards (Image credit: X/@LutonTown)

 Rob Edwards, with his 33.33% reflects his overachievement with Luton, which is very impressive if you look from a neutral fan perspective.
 While he has no major trophies, his journey from non-league to the Premier League highlights his managerial skills.
+Edwards in currently at the helm of Middlesbrough as their head coach.
+For the hatters, he had managed over 100 games from the sidelines and earned shouts as best English managers.

-Games Managed27
+Games Managed10

-Win Ratio33.33%
+Win Ratio50%

 7. Sean Dyche (54)